-tion but has had, for a variety of reasons, little opportunity to do so.
+Designed for the student who has an interest in exploring the field of pictorial representation but has had, for a variety of reasons, little opportunity to do so.

 ART 226 Digital Photography

 Studio course in digital photography, studying and producing photographs.
 Focus on digital exposures, color, location, Photoshop techniques and issues in photography.
 Students must have the use of a digital SLR camera or a digital camera with a manual setting.